less/less-docs/content/features/mixins-as-functions.md

 }
 ```

 Variable defined directly in callers scope can not be overriden.
-However, variable defined in callers parent scope is not protected and be overriden.
+However, variable defined in callers parent scope is not protected and will be overriden:
 ````less
 .mixin() {
   @size: in-mixin;